Geisha Dinner Show in Old Town Kyoto at a Traditional Machiya with a Garden -Private-

 - The menu usually includes fish or beef, soup, fried vegetables, rice, pickles, and dessert.

-- Since the food in Kyoto is always based on the season, the contents may change but the menu usually looks like the picture above.
+- Since the food in Kyoto is always based on the season, the contents may change.

-- The menu has no nuts and no pork.
-However, if you are vegetarian or gluten-free, the menu may not suit your needs.
+- If you are vegetarian or gluten-free, the menu may not suit your needs.
 Please send us a message if you are concerned about the menu limitations, or add any dietary concerns in the notes section of your reservation.

 The geisha are human beings, they are not objects.
 You have to respect the privacy of the geisha.
 You have to understand that you endanger yourself and the geisha in the narrow streets of Gion when you come too close.
 You have to understand that geisha are likely on their way to work and they should not be late.